-In geographically remote locations such as the Hawaiian Islands, underrepresented populations in the fields of science and technology (native Hawaiian and low income) face an even stronger disadvantage in the accessibility of meaningful and engaging learning opportunities that will promote the pursuit of STEM (Science, Technology, Engineering, Mathematics) careers among its youth.
-As an answer to this challenge, The Office of Naval Research (ONR), Akimeka LLC, Maui Economic Opportunity (MEO) and Maui Community College partnered in 2004 to establish the Hawaii Source Education Outreach program (also known as the Digital Bus) on the island of Maui.
+In geographically remote locations such as the Hawaiian Islands, underrepresented populations in the fields of science and technology face an even stronger disadvantage in the accessibility of meaningful and engaging learning opportunities that will promote the pursuit of STEM (Science, Technology, Engineering, Mathematics) careers among its youth.
+As an answer to this challenge, the Office of Naval Research (ONR), Akimeka LLC, Maui Economic Opportunity (MEO) and Maui Community College partnered in 2004 to establish the Hawai`i Source Education Outreach program (now known as the Digital Bus) on the island of Maui.

 The “Just Think Mobile,” the state's first wireless bus project, began operation on the Big Island of Hawai`i in 2000.
 Alan Nakagawa and Bill Wiecking, through Friends of the Future, designed and outfitted the “Just Think Mobile” bus to support education using wireless technology.
 This concept of a mobile science technology lab & curriculum proved to be a successful method of extending learning into a field-based setting.

 Alaka`ina actively supports the development of educational opportunities for the youth of Hawai'i.
 Modeled after the Hawai'i Source Outreach (HSEO) program, the current Digital Bus Program is aligned with HSEO's technology goal to develop skills among the local youth that will result in a more highly qualified workforce in the Islands.